 Ellen MacArthur Foundation

 MacArthur began sailing with her aunt at age four and spent her spare time reading sailing books.
-Four years later she started saving her school dinner money to buy her first boat.
-In 1995 she won the Young Sailor of the Year Award after sailing solo around Great Britain.
-The following year she finished third in her first transatlantic race, from Quebec to Saint-Malo, France.
-In 2003 she founded the Ellen MacArthur Trust to introduce young cancer patients to the joys of sailing.
+Four years later, she started saving her school dinner money to buy her first boat.
+In 1995, she won the Young Sailor of the Year Award after sailing solo around Great Britain.
+The following year, she finished third in her first transatlantic race, sailing from Quebec, Canada to Saint-Malo, France.
+In 2003, she founded the Ellen MacArthur Trust to introduce young cancer patients to the joys of sailing.

-So, as MacArthur has done, imagine if the world was our yacht, and we had to design everything we used on it, to be repaired, reused, re-manufactured or ultimately recycled, where waste was not an option.
-Imagine if your business had to start thinking that way, what changes would you need to start making?
+As MacArthur has done, imagine if the world was our yacht, and we had to design everything we used on it to be repaired, reused, re-manufactured or ultimately recycled, where waste was not an option.
+Imagine if your business had to start thinking that way—what changes would you need to start making?

 Going Round, Narelle Hooper and Rodin Genoff